lsiepman/EnergieconsumptieNL/README.md

 - Uses cartopy and matplotlib to create a static map with energy consumption data
 - This file shows how to use the function to create maps

-*functions.py*
+*functions_cbs.py*
+- Stores all classes that are used to work with the CBS data.

+*functions_combine.py*
+- Stores all functions used to clean and combine the energy data.

+*functions_general.py*
 - All general functions are stored in this file for later use in different files.
-- Functions can be used by importing the file
+- Functions can be used by importing the file.

+*functions_interactive_map*
+- Stores all classes used to create interactive maps.

+*functions_static_map*
+- Stores all classes used to create static maps.

 *graphs_energy_over_time.ipynb*
 - Data exploration.